Ripples

 — Installed until late November, 2025 along Vancouver’s Arbutus Greenway between Burrard St. and Fir St.

-— We are also hosting a conversation between Dr. Jaleh Mansoor and Sydney Hart on November 20 at 7pm at Emily Carr University of Art + Design’s Rennie Hall.
-RSVP here.
+— Join us for a conversation between Dr. Jaleh Mansoor and Sydney Hart on November 20 at 7pm at Emily Carr University of Art + Design’s Rennie Hall.

 An art billboard set in a park-like setting.